 Content Strategy

 The content strategy process started on the basis of the user research, competitive analysis and the user stories.
 The general flow and logical steps in the whole process of shopping for a trousseau were thought about and written down on a whiteboard.
 The essential features that are present in most curated shopping websites were also noted down.
-This was just a first step in putting down everything that is out there in front of my eyes so that I can keep what fits the need of the users and remove what is not important at this point
+This was just a first step in putting down everything that is out there in front of my eyes so that I can keep what fits the need of the users and remove what is not important at this point.

 A Card Sort was also conducted using This helped to investigate if the main features and sub-features associated with the various User Stories really fit into those categories.